 Here’s a look at one pooled spot:

 I tried to create a mix of some pooled stain and some thinned out stain.
 I tried to vary it but I also just let the stain travel where it wanted.
 Areas where it pooled, I let it evaporate overnight and that method left behind inkier areas.
-It was fairly easy to do, but it did take me an afternoon of coaxing stain around.
+This DIY marbled wood stain effect was fairly easy to do, but it did take me an afternoon of coaxing stain around.
 It was a beautiful fall day though, so I can’t complain.
 After I was convinced I would ruin it by touching it more, I let it sit until evening, then Hubby and I carefully dragged the sheets into the garage to dry overnight, safe from the looming rain.

 areas separately to minimize the blurring but some still happened.
 It meant that I had to brush on the entire first coat as opposed to just rolling it on (which took three hours of back breaking work!), so I was grateful for my Mom’s help!
 Even with our careful work, some muddying occurred because as it touched overdyed areas, the the poly turned pale blue and tinted many of the natural wood areas but it actually works with the watery vibe.
 Luckily, after the first coat the color was sealed in perfectly and then I easily applied the second and third coats with no issues – and way more quickly.
 I’ll talk more about the clear coating process in my post about the installation.

 If I did this again, I would definitely do it in the summer, when it’s warmer, and let the sheets dry a good week.
 I immediately started working with them and the cooler, damp days didn’t help my drying time.
 Alternatively, I could have sprayed a first coat of finish onto each board individually, even before install, to prevent the blurring and seal in the color.